 I advocate for Medicaid because I believe we have both a moral duty and enlightened self-interest in making sure that the most vulnerable among us have reliable access to efficient medical care to live healthier and more productive lives, rather than deferring care and ending up sicker, seeking routine care through the most inefficient venues of care in the health care system.
 I also believe that Medicaid managed care is the most promising model for publicly funded healthcare, as plans, working with states, are uniquely positioned to adapt to local conditions and meet the particular and varied needs of many Americans.

-What Blue Shield of California's Care1st Health Plan Does: Blue Shield’s Care1st health plan operates in California and serves 500,000 members with Medicaid, Medicare or both Medicaid and Medicare.
+What Promise Health Plan Does: Promise Health Plan operates in California and serves 500,000 members with Medicaid, Medicare or both Medicaid and Medicare.
 It is a line of business within Blue Shield of California, the third largest health plan in California with a vision to create a health care delivery system worthy of family and friends that is sustainably affordable.

 I’ve had the honor and pleasure to work with a Medicaid population during the four decades of my professional life.
 Working as a provider, payer, consultant and vendor has given me the opportunity to improve the lives of many vulnerable individuals, their families and communities.